 How many languages are spoken in the world today?
 The 1996 edition of Ethnologue listed 6,703 living languages, with their original locations divided geograpically as follows:

-In terms of number of speakers, we see a range from Mandarin Chinese, with 885 million native speakers in 12 countries, down to languages like Coos (in Southern Oregon) with 1 or 2 speakers.
+In terms of number of speakers, the current edition shows a range from Mandarin Chinese, with 920 million native speakers in 12 countries, down to languages like Arikara, a Caddoan language of North Dakota, with 10 speakers as of 2007; or Coos (in Southern Oregon) whose last native speaker died in 1972.
 A graphical representation of this distribution of sizes can be seen in the figure below, which plots the number of languages with N or more speakers, for N from one to one billion.

 As of the 1999 revision, Ethnologue assigns three-letter "language codes" to 6783 "languages", for 6059 of which an estimate of number of speakers is given.
 (In some cases, the languages without a speaker-count estimate are extinct; in other cases, there are no "mother-tongue speakers"; and in some cases, the number of speakers is unknown).